sa7mon/sa7mon.github.io/.github/ISSUE_TEMPLATE/issue_template.md

 ---
-name: Custom Issue Template
+name: New Link
-about: Template for submitting an issue
+about: Template for submitting a new link
 title: ''
-labels: ''
+labels: 'link'
 assignees: ''
 ---